 The 60% limit is suspended for certain cash contributions.
-See Qualified cash contributions for 2021 and Qualified
+See Qualified cash contributions for 2021 and Qualified contributions for relief efforts for 2018 and 2019 disasters, later.

 Table 1 gives examples of contributions you can and can't deduct.

 Contributions From Which You Benefit